aharonium/opensiddur.org/posts/HTML/miscellanea/art/shiviti-perceiving-the-world-as-an-expression-of-divine-oneness.html.md

 <body>
 Title: שִׁוִּיתִי | Shiviti: perceiving the world as an expression of divine Oneness<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=3393">http://opensiddur.org/?p=3393</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3393">http://opensiddur.org/?p=3393</a>
 <p />
 <hr />